HARESH0406/rag-medical-chatbot/README.md

 - ✅ Google Gemini 1.5 Flash (Free Tier API)
 - ✅ Token-efficient RAG

-> ⚠️ This project is for testing/interview purposes only and not intended for deployment.

 ## How to Run

 1. Create `.env` file: